Close

 CAO Points :

-Closing Date : 30 June 2024
+Closing Date : 30 August 2025

 View FETAC details

 The MA in Anthropology is an advanced degree in socio-cultural anthropology in which students are given a comprehensive introduction to the theoretical underpinnings of the discipline, a block of modules that open up and explore the conceptual and methodological core of the discipline, and a series of specialised modules that show the range of socio-cultural anthropology today.
-The Department has particular strengths in the overlap between medical anthropology, security studies, digital transformations of society and global development, all of which are represented in our selection of specialized modules.
+The Department has particular strengths in the overlap between medical anthropology, security studies, digital transformations of society and global development, all of which are represented in our selection of specialised modules.
 Students are required to take 60-ECTS in classes and write a Masters thesis (30-ECTS).
 The MA in Anthropology is primarily a degree that aims to equip students for professional careers that are enhanced by academic social-scientific knowledge or the particular skills of trained ethnographic researchers.

 Commences